Vitagosh/Vitagosh/README.md

 I'm a Master's in Finance student at UC Riverside with a background in Computer Science.
 I build at the intersection of **finance and technology**, creating tools that are data-driven, scalable, and intuitive.

-> *"I don't just read markets.
-I build tools to understand them."*
+> 🧠 *“Markets speak a language of their own — I build tools to translate them.”*

 ---